mobily-enterprises/jsonreststores/README.md

 ## Queries

+### `deleteAfterGetQuery`

+If set to `true`, any "get query" method will have the side effect of deleting the fetched records from the database.
+Whatever is set here will be used as the default for `GetQuery` calls from the API.

 ### `hardLimitOnQueries`

 This is the limit of the number of elements that can be returned by a query without ID (GetQuery).
 The default is 50.